ItsWajdy/dupes/README.md

 4. Make your changes and test them.
 5. Commit your changes and push to your fork.
 6. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
-(Note: A `LICENSE` file is not included in the current project structure, but it's good practice to mention it.)